The way that human beings communicate with each other has probably changed more in the last decade than it has in our entire history as a species.

 - Mentoring and professional development

 - Knowledge sharing

-Companies look for communication tools that offer the following functionality:
+Companies look for internal communication tools that offer the following functionality:

 - Support for content management